 This free festival will feature New Orleans’ finest collections of jazz, R&B, brass jazz band, and more.
 Between sets, attendees can browse the Arts Market for some colorful, uniquely creative hand-made crafts.
 You can also continue the celebrations through the evening with the Brass Menagerie second line parade!

-Fest-goers can expect performances by The Rebirth Brass Band, Ashlin Parker's Trumpet Mafia, Hot 8 Brass Band and many more.
+Fest-goers can expect performances by The Rebirth Brass Band, James Andrews, Ashlin Parker's Trumpet Mafia, Hot 8 Brass Band and many more.
 For the full line up and schedule, visit here.
 Almost all performers have a connection to the late Trumpet Black.

 This year's festival will also feature live cooking demonstrations by: